 - No refunds or credits within 7 days of any program

-Member rates are for Japanese Friendship Garden and Museum Members.
+Member rates are for Japanese Friendship Garden & Museum Members.
 Balboa Park and Go City pass holders will pay regular camp prices.

 For FAQs about our camps, please go to our FAQs webpage.